All happy families are alike; each unhappy family is unhappy in its own way.

 Karenin’s coldness is not merely coldness; it is formalism as a habit, vanity, injury, and a refuge.
 Tolstoy notices it in details as small as the cracking of his knuckles.
 Vronsky’s confidence thins under pressure.
 Levin’s spiritual restlessness is not an abstract problem but something he lives through in his work, courtship, failure, embarrassment, and the hunger for a life that coheres.

 Tolstoy’s narrative method is essential here.
 His realism does not depend only on accurate imagery, though he gives that in abundance—Anna’s small hands, the curls at her nape, the English novel she opens on the night train, the guttering reading lamp in her final chapter.
-His perspective is fluid and moves between outward action and inward consciousness, allowing the same social scene to be seen through several minds without losing the solidity of the world itself.
+His perspective is fluid and moves between outward action and inward consciousness, allowing the same social scene to be seen through several minds without losing the where you are.
 A ball means one thing to Kitty, another to Anna, another to Vronsky, and the ball remains the same ball.
-That dual vision—panoramic and intimate at once—is one of Tolstoy’s greatest technical gifts.
+That dual vision—panoramic and intimate at once—is one of novel’s greatest gifts.

 It is also why the book still feels modern.
 Long before the full flowering of literary modernism, Tolstoy had learned how to let consciousness itself carry the drama.
-Anna’s world narrows as her consciousness narrows.
-Love bends toward fear.
-Fear curdles into suspicion.
+Anna’s world narrows.
+Love tends toward fear.
+Suspicion into Fear.
 Pride battles shame.
 She begins by resisting society’s verdict and ends by hearing it everywhere.
 By her last chapter, on the carriage ride to Obiralovka, her mind had become a small, hostile room from which there was no exit but one.
 Tolstoy is devastating on this progression inward.
 Her psychology is not detachable from the world that has closed in around her.

 Imperial Russia Through Domestic Life